Breathing Retraining: From Sick/Victims to Superhumans

 the mouth (not chest or throat).
 The most effective methods to encourage airway clearance are:

-- and physical activity with strictly-nasal breathing (in and out).
+- and easy physical activity with strictly-nasal breathing (in and out).

-How to get rid of phlegm for good
+How to get rid of your mucus forever (phlegm cure)

 For many people, the above exercise only helps to get rid of the existing